6 No-Stress Tips For Eating Out With Baby

 Be sure to clear away any dangerous items from the table and anything that baby might grab and hurl.
 Also, take notice of built-in “toys” (especially if your own stash is skimpy).
 Gold is a strong believer in the power of a few empty plastic cups and says that plastic spoons and jelly packets work great too.
 For older babies, you can make eating a hands-on project.
 “Cut up the food.
 Let them hold it.
 Let them dip it in the ketchup.
 These are all ways to lengthen their ability to engage,” she says.
 And, for the actual seating arrangements, bring along a backup in case the high chairs are all taken.
 Chicco's 360 Rotating Hook-On Booster Chair is a great portable option that lets baby face the table to eat or face outward to interact with you, the Stokke Xplory stroller lifts right up to table height and the Kaboost portable high chair booster raises a toddler's restaurant chair to grownup level.

 6. Go with it

 Keeping baby at bay is seriously an art.
 “The key is to engage, engage, engage—and then you can have your freedom,” says Gold.
 In other words, if baby keeps busy, you can do more eating and chatting—and less retrieving of the sippy cup from three booths over.
 And if it's just not working out?
 Hey, you tried.
 It can take some serious practice to learn what works best to keep your child engaged and happy.
 “It might not go the way you planned this time.
 Or next time,” Gold admits.
 But you'll get it.
 And about all those squished fries under the table?
-Don't forget to tip.
+Don't forget to tip your server.